ccallawa/alyvix_doc/test_case_building/designer_options.rst

 Root Component Options
 ----------------------

-The *root* element corresponds to the execution phase that will be invoked when Alyvix Robot starts, before any detection algorithms are run.
+The *root* element corresponds to the :ref:`execution <test_case_execution_top>` phase that will be invoked when Alyvix Robot starts, before any detection algorithms are run.
 This allows you to start or close a particular application before Alyvix begins looking for any graphical elements.

 .. todo::